hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 ## Broadcast the contract interface

 Now that we have a FireFly Interface representation of our smart contract, we want to broadcast that to the entire network.
-This broadcast will actually be pinned to the blockchain, so we can always refer to this specific name and version, and everyone in the network will know exactly which contract interface we are talking about.
+This broadcast will be pinned to the blockchain, so we can always refer to this specific name and version, and everyone in the network will know exactly which contract interface we are talking about.

 > **NOTE**: Contract interfaces are scoped to a namespace.
 Within a namespace each contract interface must have a unique name and version combination.
 The same name and version combination can exist in *different* namespaces simultaneously.